TechRetreat/learnathon/mobile/android/1_Java_Introduction.md

 ```

 ### Objects
 In Java, we can create things called `Object`s.
 An `Object` is a collection of values and methods, you can think of them like most objects in the real world.
-Each `Object` is an instance of some `Class` <!-- (adam) , which is like a template for an object -->.
+Each `Object` is an instance of some `Class`, a template that describes what values as object has, and what it can do.
 Lets try defining a `Class` Dog and instantiating (creating) an `Object` of class, or type Dog, called `firstDog`.
 ```java
 public class JavaExamples {
   public static void main(String[] args) {